ChristianDevPM/Bennys-Project/documents/README.md

 📁 **Path:** `Bennys-Project/documents/`
 This directory contains all documentation created for the **Benny's CueTime Project**, organized by sprint.

 Each subfolder includes deliverables related to that sprint, such as executive summaries, system diagrams, training materials, technical manuals, evaluations, and presentation slides.
+Standalone manuals are also available at the root of this folder for quick access.

 ---